DdimaPos/LFA-labs/Lab3/Report.md

 Note: Just because too many students were showing me the same idea of lexer for a calculator, I've decided to specify requirements for such case.
 Try to make it at least a little more complex.
 Like, being able to pass integers and floats, also to be able to perform trigonometric operations (cos and sin).
 But it does not mean that you need to do the calculator, you can pick anything interesting you want

+## Topic of the language

+Topic that I chose is a music definition language.
+In this language you can call the functions to play the certain sounds, to define loops, play multiple notes in sync.

 ## Implementation Description

 Lexer implementation will give as an output a data structure which represents an array of tokens.
 Using JavaScript regular expressions I identified each token and saved it as an object of form